wasin-waeosri/QuickStart.Elektron.EDP-RT/ERT_in_Cloud_WS_Quickstart.md

 4. Internet connection
 5. ERT in Cloud Username/machine ID and password access credentials.
 Please reach out to your Refinitiv sales associate to acquire ERT in Cloud Username/machine ID and password access credentials.

-You need to install the required requests and websocket-client libraries via the ```pip install``` command in your environment before running the example:
+You need to install examples required libraries via the ```pip install``` command in your environment before running the example:

 ```
 $>pip install requests websocket-client